dcbradley/dbview/README.md

 automatically included in `hidden_columns` due to some columns in this array requiring other columns that are not included in this array.

-The defualt value is to include the columns that are defined with this view as their table.
+The default value is to include the columns that are defined with this view as their table.
 Usually, the default is overridden.
 It is rare to define columns with a view as their table.